lagom/lagom/docs/manual/java/guide/services/AdditionalRouters.md

 This is particularly useful when integrating Lagom with existing Play Routers, for instance a [Play gRPC Router](https://developer.lightbend.com/docs/play-grpc/0.5.0/lagom/serving-grpc.html) , or any other Play router that you have at your disposal.

 You add an additional router when binding your Lagom Service in your Guice module.
-You should pass the additonal routers to the `bindService` method together with the Service interface and its implementation.
-You do this by means of a helper method called `additonalRouters`.
+You should pass the additional routers to the `bindService` method together with the Service interface and its implementation.
+You do this by means of a helper method called `additionalRouters`.

-There are two variants for `additionalRouters`, one that receives a `Class<play.api.routing.Router>` and one that receives a `play.api.routing.Router`.
+There are two variants for `additionalRouters`, one that receives a `Class<play.api.routing.Router>` and one that receives an instance of `play.api.routing.Router`.

 The first one should be used when your Router has some dependencies and needs to get them injected  by Lagom's runtime DI infrastructure (Guice).
 In this case, you pass the class and Guice will initialize it with the right dependencies.